 A: Historical research and site inspections indicate that military munitions were potentially used at this maneuver area, and some munitions may remain on the property.
-The U.S. Army Corps of Engineers has determined that further investigation is required for the former Mohave Maneuver Area C property and project.
+The U.S. Army Corps of Engineers has determined that further investigation is required for the Mohave Maneuver Area C - Tribal Land.